flimflam-austin/hugo-cms-test/site/content/quick_reads/20180924-18-09-24-why-do-we-have-a-un/index.md

       BTW You Pay For It...
-    citation: BTW You Pay For It...
     _key: card-1-824d19a8-b371-4bd5-8a82-1b0367b7aa60
   - order: 1
     body: >-
-      > “WE THE PEOPLES OF THE UNITED NATIONS DETERMINED
+      “WE THE PEOPLES OF THE UNITED NATIONS DETERMINED

       to save succeeding generations from the scourge of war, which twice in our lifetime has brought untold sorrow to mankind, and

       to reaffirm faith in fundamental human rights…”

       The UN's founding Charter signed in 1945.
 Pres.
 Roosevelt believed an